moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 HTMX has its place, but let's leave it to specific backend-centered tasks and start relying on our own capabilities and platform already.

+## Aren't you too obsessed with the syntax?
+Ye, why?
+I mean, some may say «arguing over syntax is a bit sad, since It mostly just doesn't matter», yet many will also hate the syntax presented.
+So it does matter after all?
+In fact, syntax has an incredibly large role in "defining" a technology, but I'll try to cover it in a separate article.

 ## Why it's important